johnbeynon/render-deploy-action/README.md

 # Render Deploy action

 This action triggers a Render deploy.
-It needs the serviceID of the Render service to trigger the deploy.

 ## Inputs